BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 You can find the finale version of this project on my [repo](https://github.com/BorisLaporte/ansible_aws_docker_swarm_tutorial)

-## Last thoughts
+## Last thoughts :smile:

 There is many ways to achieve this.
 This article and this project were written for sharing knowledge and not for production level architecture.
-If you're looking for more complex projects or [Ansible roles] you can check [Ansible galaxy](https://galaxy.ansible.com).
+If you're looking for more complex projects you can check [Ansible galaxy](https://galaxy.ansible.com) for some [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+In short [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) are reusable set of `tasks` meant to be used in other `playbooks`.
+I hope this tutorial will help you understand how **Ansible** works.
+This is a very powerfull tool that is self documented by nature.
+Ideal to build your architecture and keep a written document on how it works.

+### Ansible galaxy

 [Ansible galaxy](https://galaxy.ansible.com) is a hub for finding and sharing Ansible content.
-You can find Docker Swarm roles/examples [here](https://galaxy.ansible.com/search?deprecated=false&keywords=docker%20swarm&order_by=-relevance&page=1).
+You can find **Docker Swarm** roles/examples [here](https://galaxy.ansible.com/search?deprecated=false&keywords=docker%20swarm&order_by=-relevance&page=1).

+### Docker swarm

+At [Seelk](https://www.seelk.co/) we use **Docker swarm** for our architecture.
+It provides us a resilient and stable architecture who is also easy to maintain.
+If you're interested to know more about **Docker swarm** you can find a very good (tutorial)[https://docs.docker.com/engine/swarm/swarm-tutorial/] on their website.